Spring Boot Actuator – Creating Custom Endpoints

 Finally, if you need access to web-framework-specific functionality, you can implement Servlet or Spring @Controller and @RestController endpoints at the cost of them not being available over JMX or when using a different web framework.

-Here we will see examples on @Endpoint, @ControllerEndpoint and @RestControllerEndpoint.
+Here you will see examples on @Endpoint, @ControllerEndpoint and @RestControllerEndpoint.

 VO class